top of page

 The CNI Planning Process is a two-year effort leading to the creation of a Transformation Plan.
 The

-process includes extensive resident and community engagement which MHA will implement through a
+process includes extensive resident and community engagement which MHA has implement through a

 series of frequent planning meetings and charettes.
 Continuing community outreach is essential to